Charitha88/Charitha88/README.md

 Data Engineer
 -------------------

-* 🌍  I'm based in India,Karnataka
+* 🌍  I'm from india,Karnataka
 * 🖥️  See my portfolio at [My Portfolio](http://m)
 * ✉️  You can contact me at [charithakgowda@gmail.com](mailto:charithakgowda@gmail.com)